webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Closing
   - Reports on the final closeout of all phases of the project.

+## Quality Assurance

+- **Quality Assurance: Verification, Validation, Lessons Learned, Inspection, Audit**
+  - QA: Policies, procedures, and tools designed to ensure defect-free development and delivery.
+  - Verification: confirms product meets specifications.
+  - Validation: product meets customer satisfaction.
+  - Lessons Learned: reflect how change can improve product quality.
+  - Inspection: examine finished product.
+  - Audit: review processes for quality assurance issues.
+  - **QA Plan Contents**:
+    - Quality Standards: document any industry or regulatory standards that apply to the project, such as health codes.
+    - Quality Objectives: create a list of measurable quality targets.
+The project will have multiple quality metrics, such as on-time delivery and the number of defects.
+    - Roles and Responsibilities: identify the people responsible for managing the program, adhering to standards, and evaluating products against the standards.
+    - Deliverables and Approach: identify all deliverables and processes subject to QA activities.
+Then, list the necessary QC activities, standards, and when they will occur for each deliverable or process.
+  - **QA Plan Questions**:
+    - how to prevent risk from escaping?
+    - how verify meet expectations?
+    - how prevent defects?
+    - how to recognize and improve process?
+    - how to handle defects from customer?

 ## Resources

 - **Project Resource, Human, Physical, Capital Resources**